-The indie film director has come aboard the adaptation of Matt Ruff?s H.P.
-Lovecraft-inspired novel.
+The actor has come aboard the adaptation of Matt Ruff?s novel.

-Director Yann Demange is officially on-board to executive produce and direct the first episode of hour-long drama Lovecraft Country.
-The series, which is based on Matt Ruff?s 2016 novel, follows Atticus Black as he joins up with his friend Letitia and his Uncle George to embark on a road trip across 1950s Jim Crow America in search of his missing father.
+The show, which is based on Matt Ruff?s 2016 novel of the same name, follows Atticus Black as he joins his friend Letitia and his Uncle George to embark on a road trip across 1950s Jim Crow America in search of his missing father (Williams).
 What follows is a struggle to survive and overcome both the racist terrors of white America and the terrifying monsters that could be ripped from an H.P.
 Lovecraft paperback.

-Jordan Peele, who most recently won the Oscar for Best Original Screenplay for Get Out will be executive producing the series through his company Monkey Paw Productions, alongside J.J.
+Jordan Peele (Get Out) will be executive producing the series through his company Monkey Paw Productions, alongside J.J.
 Abrams and Ben Stephenson of Bad Robot Productions and Warner Bros.
 Television.
-Misha Green (Underground) joins the team as both a writer and executive producer of the series.
+Indie film director Yann Demange (White Boy Rick) will be executive producing and directing the first episode, and Misha Green (Underground) joins the team as both a writer and executive producer of the series.

 More HBO News